 Iceland is a unique country to visit.
 The country’s capital is Reykjavik, which is located on the southern part of the island.
-It is a very clean and an organised country, in terms of cities and streets.
-People are friendly and everybody can speak in English.
+It is a very clean and organized country, in terms of urban planning – cities, and streets.
+People are friendly and everybody can speak English.

 Iceland tourism is blooming.
-There are no dearth of all inclusive packages to Iceland, day tours or excursions.
-Here are some quick tips for your Iceland Trip.
+There is no dearth of all-inclusive packages to Iceland, day tours or excursions.
+Here are some quick travel tips for your Iceland Trip.

 Iceland Travel & Budget – Iceland Tours Reviews